spec-first/connexion/docs/response.rst

 Returning Headers
 -----------------
-There are two ways to return headers from you endpoints.
+There are two ways to return headers from your endpoints.

 One way is to return a `Response` object that will be used unchanged.